goglecm/AutoBrightnessCam/README.md

 - **--enable-debug** - Enable assertions and allow the app to crash gracefully.
 - **--enable-skipsystemctlcalls** - Skip the systemd setup.
 The app won't start automatically.
+- **--disable-depscheck** - Do not check for runtime dependencies.
+Useful for VM builds.

 ### Notable configure features